 The qualitative approach to gathering information focuses on describing a phenomenon in a deep comprehensive manner.
 This is generally done in interviews, open-ended questions, or focus groups.
 In most cases, a small number of participants participate in this type of research, because to carry out such a research endeavor requires many resources and much time.
 Interviews can vary from being highly structured and guided by open-ended questions, or be less structured and take the form of a conversational interview.
 Because of the investment in this type of research and the relatively few number of participants, findings from qualitative research cannot be generalized to the whole population.
 However, such research serves as a spring board for larger studies and deeper understanding that can inform theory, practice, and specific situations.

 Ahrens, DuBois, Garrison, Spencer, Richardson, & Lozano (2011) used semi-structured interviews to outline themes of mentor characteristics and factors that youth perceive to influence mentor relationships.
 They spoke with participants on the phone and asked them open-ended questions.
 In identifying barriers and facilitators for relationship initiation and maintenance, Ahrens et al. provide important points of inquiry to be used in a larger scale survey-based research.
 One of the cautions in using qualitative approaches is that the findings apply only to this small group of 23 individuals.
 This research was crucial in providing evidence that these factors should be examined and further elaborated through quantitative methods prior to making any wide-range recommendation.
-(See the summary in the Chronicle at http://chronicle.umbmentoring.org/a-qualitative-exploration-of-mentoring-relationships-in-the-lives-of-youth-in-foster-care/ )
+(Click to read a summary of this study HERE).

 Benefits of the qualitative approach: